Pulmonary Function Test - Gwinnett Pulmonary Sleep

 What are pulmonary function tests?

 Pulmonary function tests (PFTs) measure how well your lungs take in and exhale air and how efficiently they transfer oxygen into the blood.
-There are several different tests.
+PFT testing comes in a variety of forms.

 • Spirometry measures how well the lungs exhale (breathe out).